 6. Inclusions and Gemstone Treatments

 Inclusions also assist in revealing if the stone was treated or not.
-Most received treatments to improve their clarity or color or even both and where there are inclusions some procedures suggest why they are there.
+Most received treatments to improve their clarity or color or even both, and where there are inclusions, some procedures suggest why they are there.

-7. Inclusions as a Gemstones’ Adornment
+7. Inclusions as a Gemstone’ Adornment

 Inclusions Creating Optical Phenomena: Some inclusions result in the formation of interesting and very marketable appearances of the gems.
-A case in point is asterism a rutile inclusion mostly floral in shape that produces a star-like pattern.
+A case in point is asterism, a rutile inclusion mostly floral in shape that produces a star-like pattern.
 This is also termed the cat’s eye and is another optical effect produced by some inclusions in stones like chrysoberyl, where a stripe of illumination moves around the stone.

 2 Comments